AgoraIO-Solutions/server_side_custom_video_source/README.md

  Start/stop built binary

-      by default ngnix will be started up after ./install.sh, but in case you would like to restart:
+    By default ngnix will be started up after ./install.sh, but in case you would like to restart:

       $ sudo /usr/bin/nginx -s stop;  sudo /usr/bin/nginx; tail -f /usr/local/nginx/logs/error.log